wooorm/xdm/readme.md

 This transformation is done by [`hast-util-to-estree`](https://github.com/syntax-tree/hast-util-to-estree).
 This is a new ecosystem that does not have utilities or plugins yet.
-But it’s where we **xdm** does its thing: where it adds imports/exports, where it compiles JSX away into `_jsx()` calls, and where it does the other cool things that it provides.
+But it’s where **xdm** does its thing: where it adds imports/exports, where it compiles JSX away into `_jsx()` calls, and where it does the other cool things that it provides.

 Finally, The output is serialized JavaScript.
 That final step is done by [astring](https://github.com/davidbonnet/astring), a